turingschool/backend-curriculum-site/module3/lessons/error_handling.md

 When you run the sad path test, it should still be passing!
 This is awesome, but what if we want to rescue from the `ActiveRecord::RecordNotFound` exception in other controller actions?
 Adding a `rescue` block to every action that uses `Book.find(params[:id])` isn't very DRY.

-Enter the Rails `rescue_from` syntax.
-Add the following line to the top of your controller:
+That's where the Rails `rescue_from` syntax comes in! `rescue_from` behaves as a Rails filter that creates a rescue for each action in this controller.

 ```ruby
 class Api::V1::BooksController < ApplicationController